 A. Any systematic investigation involving human subjects which is designed to develop or contribute to generalized knowledge requires IRB review.
-IRB review is required when the subject is a living individual about whom an investigator obtains information or biospecimens through intervention (physical procedures, manipulations of the subject or the subject's environment) or interaction (communication, interpersonal contact) with the individual and uses, studies, or analyzes the information or biospecimens.
-IRB review is also required when identifiable private information or biospecimens are obtained, used, studied, analyzed or generated.
-Information is considered identifiable when the individual's identity is or may readily be ascertained by the investigator or associated with the information.
-Private information involves behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place or information that has been provided for specific purposes and the individual can reasonably expect that the information will not be made public.
-An identifiable biospecimen is a biospecimen for which the identity of the subject is or may readily be ascertained by the investigator or associated by the investigator or associated with the information and the individual can reasonably expect that no observation or recording is taking place or information will not be made public.
-An identifiable biospecimen is a biospecimen for which the identity of the subject is or may readily be ascertained by the investigator or associated with the investigator or associated with the biospecimen.
+IRB review is required when the subject is a living individual about whom an investigator obtains data through intervention (physical procedures, manipulations of the subject or the subject's environment) or interaction (communication, interpersonal contact) with the individual.
+IRB review is also required when identifiable private information is collected.
+Information is considered identifiable when the individual's identify may be readily ascertained by the investigator.
+Private information involves behavior that occurs in a context in which an individual can reasonably expect that no observation or recording is taking place or when an individual provides information for specific purposes and the individual can reasonably expect that the information will not be made public.